Webist/InterServices/handler/Http/Delivery/readme.md

 + MOM (Machine Object Model)
 Service Container will be instantiated.
-Main class will be instantiated.
+Meta class will be instantiated.
 Controller-Handler class will be instantiated.
 Controller class will be instantiated.
 Controller method will be invoked.